-Name Function 0 Air exhaust vent Exhaust vent for air used to cool the projector internally. ⚠ Warning Do not look into the vents.
+Name Function 0 Air exhaust vent Exhaust vent for air used to cool the projector internally.
+Warning Do not look into the vents.
 If the lamp explodes, gases may escape and small fragments of glass may be scattered which could cause an injury.
 Contact a doctor if any fragments of broken glass are inhaled or get into the eyes or mouth.
 Caution While projecting, do not put your face or hands near the air exhaust vent, and do not place objects that may become warped or damaged by heat near the vent.
 Hot air from the air exhaust vent could cause burns, warping, or accidents to occur.
 2 Remote receiver Receives signals from the remote control.
 3 Projection lens Images are projected through here.
 Caution When shifting the lens, do not put your hands near the lens unit.
 Your fingers may get caught between the lens unit and the projector, and cause an injury.
 4 Status indicators The color of the indicators and whether they are flashing or lit indicate the status of the projector.
-"Reading the Indicators" p.166 5 Speaker Outputs audio.
+The reading the Indicators'' p.166 6 Speaker Outputs audio.
 6 Air intake vent (air filter) Takes in air to cool the projector internally.
+Takes in air to cool the projector internally.
+Takes in air to cool the projector internally.